silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

 # **QueryTasks**
 > List&lt;TaskDto&gt; QueryTasks (int? firstResult = null, int? maxResults = null, TaskQueryDto taskQueryDto = null)

+Get List (POST)

 Queries for tasks that fulfill a given filter.
-This method is slightly more powerful than the [Get Tasks](https://docs.camunda.org/manual/7.14/reference/rest/task/get-query/) method because it allows filtering by multiple process or task variables of types `String`, `Number` or `Boolean`.
-The size of the result set can be retrieved by using the [Get Task Count (POST)](https://docs.camunda.org/manual/7.14/reference/rest/task/post-query-count/) method.  **Security Consideration**: There are several parameters (such as `assigneeExpression`) for specifying an EL expression.
+This method is slightly more powerful than the [Get Tasks](https://docs.camunda.org/manual/7.15/reference/rest/task/get-query/) method because it allows filtering by multiple process or task variables of types `String`, `Number` or `Boolean`.
+The size of the result set can be retrieved by using the [Get Task Count (POST)](https://docs.camunda.org/manual/7.15/reference/rest/task/post-query-count/) method.  **Security Consideration**: There are several parameters (such as `assigneeExpression`) for specifying an EL expression.
 These are disabled by default to prevent remote code execution.
-See the section on [security considerations for custom code](https://docs.camunda.org/manual/7.14/user-guide/process-engine/securing-custom-code/) in the user guide for details.
+See the section on [security considerations for custom code](https://docs.camunda.org/manual/7.15/user-guide/process-engine/securing-custom-code/) in the user guide for details.

 ### Example
 ```csharp